mmgen/mmgen-wallet/doc/wiki/install-linux/Install-Bitcoind-from-Source-on-Debian-or-Ubuntu-Linux.md

 > it, along with the 'bitcoin-cli' utility, into your executable path:

 		$ cd src
-		$ strip bitcoind bitcoin-cli
-		$ sudo cp bitcoind /usr/local/bin
-		$ sudo cp bitcoin-cli /usr/local/bin
+		$ sudo install -sv bitcoind bitcoin-cli /usr/local/bin

 ### Compile and install Bitcoin ABC (optional):

-> *Regard Bitcoin ABC as experimental software.
-The author of the MMGen project
+> *Consider Bitcoin ABC to be experimental software.
+The author of the MMGen
-> has only partially reviewed its codebase and makes no guarantees regarding its
+> project has only partially reviewed its codebase and makes no guarantees
-> safety or reliability.*
+> regarding its safety or reliability.*

 > If you want to transact BCH, also known as “Bitcoin Cash” or “Bcash”, then
 > clone the Bitcoin ABC repository, and configure and build exactly as you did